bleachevil/Project2/README.md

 # DATA

+## QUESTIONS TO ANSWER

+- Does twitter activity affect Ethereum prices?

+- If so, how strong is the correlation?

+- If not, what is highly correlated with prices?

+- Are we able to predict future prices by applying machine learning modes?

 For the sentiment portion of our project, we analyzed tweets from 2013 to 2021 and compared it against historial ethereum prices for the same timeframe.
 We decided to use pre-existing data from Kaggle rather than using Twitter's API since there was a lot more data offered this way.

 The Kaggle data came with its own sentiment scores and keyword column making it a lot easier to clean the data.
 First, we filtered for keyword `Ethereum` only kept the necessary columns, for example ` tweet`, `date`, `like count`, `retweet counts` etc.